 chmod 755 /etc/cron.daily/cleanup

-By default telnet is disabled on Fedora Core 6 Linux.
+By default telnet is disabled on CentOS 8 Linux.
 To enable it edit the file /etc/xinetd.d/telnet and change disable = yes into disable = no. The change becomes effective after the xinet-daemon has been restarted, or after a system reboot.

-By default Fedora Core 6 Linux disallows root login via telnet, since it is considered insecure because telnet uses unencrypted password verification.
+By default CentOS 8 Linux disallows root login via telnet, since it is considered insecure because telnet uses unencrypted password verification.
 However on a home network behind a firewall security is not an issue.
 To enable root login via telnet add the following lines to the file /etc/securetty:

-By default Fedora Core 6 Linux disallows root login via FTP, since it is considered insecure because FTP uses unencrypted password verification.
+By default CentOS 8 Linux disallows root login via FTP, since it is considered insecure because FTP uses unencrypted password verification.
 To change this the file /etc/vsftpd/ftpusers is edited.
 The entry root is removed.

 To disable anonymous FTP, to enable ASCII transfers, to increase the idle session timeout, and to define the ports used for passive mode (which must be opened in my FTTH modem as well), the file /etc/vsftpd/vsftpd.conf has been edited changing or adding the following lines: